rheiland/xml2jupyter/paper/paper.md

 Undergraduate and graduate students in the Intelligent Systems Engineering deparment at Indiana University provided internal testing, and students and researchers within the NSF nanoMFG (1720701) group generously provided external testing.
-All of their feedback provided considerable improvements to this project.
+All of their feedback resulted in considerable improvements to this project.
 Finally, we thank our collaborators at Purdue University, especially Martin Hunt and Steve Clark, who provided technical support with nanoHUB and Jupyter.